EGCBT Practitioner Course

 Ron was brought up having dogs in the family - over the years his father, uncle, and grandfather owned labradors, terriers (various), and springer spaniels.

-They qualified as Bowen Therapists on humans in January 2002 and since then have been members of the Bowen Therapy Professional Association (BTPA).
-With the consent and help of local vets, they have worked on adapting the use of Bowen for dogs, where they have had great success.
+Sally and Ron qualified as Bowen practitioners on humans in January 2002 and, with the consent and help of local vets, they worked on adapting the use of Bowen for dogs, where they have had great success.

 Carole Justice Gray